Work Visa

 Next, submit your application online through the Employment Permits Online System (EPOS) on the Department of Enterprise, Trade and Employment's website.
 The application fee must be paid during this process.
 In Galway, applicants often find that paying the fee promptly can avoid delays.

-After submission, the processing time can take up to 8 weeks.
+After submission, the processing time takes 2–4 weeks (Trusted Partner) or 6–12 weeks (standard).
 During this time, the Department may request additional information or documents.
 Once approved, you'll receive your work permit, allowing you to work in Ireland legally.
 Remember, in Dublin, where competition is fierce, ensuring all documents are in order can make a significant difference.

 1. Secure a job offer from an Irish employer.